-Table 4-1 presents the analytical results from the 1984, 1986, and 1987 sampling efforts.
+Table 4-1 presents the analytical results from the 1984, 1986, and 1987 sampling efforts and the results.

-The 1986 and 1987 results indicate that the samples collected from upgradient well 54GW2 contained both total chromium and hexavalent chromium.
-The sample collected in 1987 also detected lead (27 $\mu$ g/L).
-At least one of the samples collected from downgradient monitoring well 54GW3 also contained levels of chromium and hexavalent chromium.
-O&G was documented in each of the samples collected with concentrations ranging from 1000 to 3000 $\mu$ g/L. The groundwater sample collected from well 54GW1 contained the same compounds as in the 1984 sampling effort, chromium, O&G and phenols.
+The 1986 and 1987 results indicate that the samples collected from upgradient well 54GW02 contained both total chromium and hexavalent chromium.
+The sample collected in 1987 also detected lead (27 μ g/L).
+At least one of the samples collected from downgradient monitoring well 54GW03 also contained levels of chromium and hexavalent chromium.
+O&G was documented in each of the samples collected with concentrations ranging from 1000 to 3000 μ g/L. The groundwater sample collected from well 54GW01 contained the same compounds as in the 1984 sampling effort, chromium, O&G and phenols.
 None of the groundwater samples collected during the 1986/87 sampling investigation contained VOCs.